jeaye/color_coded/README.md

 #### "no version information available (required by gvim)"
 You may run into this on Debian-based systems.
 [The solution](https://github.com/jeaye/color_coded/issues/83) has been to install `liblua-5.x-0-dbg`.

+#### "E315: ml_get: invalid lnum: 32"
+This is caused by a bug in vim; you can work around it by using a vim with at least patch 1691.
+See [this issue](https://github.com/jeaye/color_coded/issues/112) for details.

 #### How can I get support?
 Feel free to make an issue on Github or email me or catch me on IRC: Freenode @ `#color_coded`